Optimized signal deduction procedure for the MIEZE spectroscopy technique: Introduction

 \section{Introduction}

-MIEZE (Modulation of IntEnsity with Zero Effort) spectroscopy is a hybrid technique combining neutron resonance spin-echo (NRSE) and neutron Time-of-Flight (ToF) spectroscopy.
-It is routinely available at the NRSE-Spectrometer RESEDA at the Heinz Maier-Leibnitz Zentrum \cite{reseda}.
-In Fig. \ref{pic:Scheme_MIEZE_4point} we present a basic MIEZE set-up.
-It uses neutron spin precession generated by two resonant (neutron) spin flippers ($RSF_1$ and $RSF_2$) separated by a distance $L_\mathrm{1}$ and operated at individual frequencies ($f_1\,<\, f_2$), to manipulate the spin eigenstates \cite{1996Gahler, 2020Jochum}.
-The resulting interference pattern of the superposition of the spin states corresponds to a sinusoidal intensity as a function of time akin an optical heterodyne interferometer.
+MIEZE (Modulation of IntEnsity with Zero Effort) spectroscopy is a hybrid technique combining neutron resonance spin-echo and neutron Time-of-Flight spectroscopy.
+It is routinely available at the spectrometer RESEDA at the Heinz Maier-Leibnitz Zentrum \cite{reseda} \pink{and BL06 at the J-PARC Materials and Life Science Experimental Facility \cite{2006Kawabata, 2013Hino}}. \pink{Furthermore, MIEZE is being actively developed at the Reactor Institute Delft, the ISIS neutron source \cite{2019Geerits} and Oak Ridge National Laboratories \cite{2020Dadisman}.} In Fig. \ref{pic:Scheme_MIEZE_4point}\,a) we present a basic MIEZE setup.
+It uses neutron spin precession generated by two resonant (neutron) spin flippers ($RSF_1$ and $RSF_2$) separated by a distance $L_\mathrm{1}$ and operated at individual frequencies ($f_1\,<\, f_2$), to manipulate the spin eigenstates \cite{1996Gahler}.
+The resulting interference pattern of the superposition of the spin states corresponds to a sinusoidal intensity as a function of time akin to an optical heterodyne interferometer (see Fig. \ref{pic:Scheme_MIEZE_4point}\,b)).

-Also, in MIEZE, the modulation frequency of the intensity is given by twice the difference of the $RSF$ frequencies $f_\mathrm{MIEZE}\,=\, 2(f_2-f_1)$.
-The coherence volume of the interference is indirectly proportional to the wavelength of the incoming neutron beam, the width of the wavelength band, and $f_\mathrm{MIEZE}$ \cite{1998Felber, 2019Jochum}.
-Its center is located at a point $L_2$ downstream $RSF_2$.
-It is exclusively determined by the frequency ratio and distance of both flippers $\frac{f_2 - f_1}{f_1} = \frac{L_1}{L_2}$ \cite{1992Gaehler}.
-In practice these frequencies are limited at the lower end by the neutron spin flip efficiency generated by the Bloch-Siegert-shift to $f_\mathrm{min}\,=\,35\,$kHz \cite{1940Bloch}.
+The modulation frequency of this intensity is given by twice the difference of the $RSF$ frequencies $f_\mathrm{MIEZE}\,=\, 2(f_2-f_1)$ \cite{1998Felber, 2019Jochum}.
+In practice these frequencies are limited at the lower end by the neutron spin flip efficiency generated by the Bloch-Siegert shift to $f_\mathrm{min}\,=\,35\,$kHz \cite{1940Bloch}.
 The limitations at the upper end are due to skin and proximity effects in the resonant flippers, as well as parasitic capacities in the resonant circuits, which currently sets the maximum $RSF$ frequency to $f_\mathrm{max}\,=\,3.6\,$MHz \cite{2015Groitl, 2020Jochum}.

-Without loss of generality, the experimental description given here includes only those components necessary to produce the intensity as modulated in time.
-Further details and a description of the MIEZE setup may be found in Refs. \cite{2019Franz, 2020Oda}.
+In contrast to conventional neutron spin-echo, the quantity measured in MIEZE corresponds to a sinusoidally modulated intensity in time, \move{from which the MIEZE contrast $C\,=\,\frac{I_0}{I_\mathrm{mean}}$, with $I_\mathrm{mean}$ the time average intensity and $I_\mathrm{0}$ the amplitude of the intensity, can be extracted }\cite{1992Gaehler}.